wutong8023/Auto-Bibfile/README.md

-# Auto_Bibfile
+# Auto-Bibfile
-Auto_Bibfile is a automatic toolkit for README.md generation based on .bib texfile, especially for awesome-paper-list repositories.
+Auto-Bibfile is a automatic toolkit for README.md generation based on .bib texfile, especially for awesome-paper-list repositories.

 This repository is maintained by [Tongtong Wu](https://wutong8023.site).
 Please don't hesitate to send me an email to collaborate or fix some entries (wutong8023 AT gmail.com).
 The automation script of this repo is adapted from [Automatic_Awesome_Bibliography](https://github.com/TLESORT/Automatic_Awesome_Bibliography).